sebwieland/ConcertJournal/README.md

   - Docker image building and publishing
   - Code testing and quality checks
   - Cross-platform Docker image support (amd64, arm64)

-The workflow is defined in `.github/workflows/ci.yml` and maintains the independent build processes from the previous separate repositories while consolidating them into a single configuration.

 ## License